 - It is the responsibility of each individual or institution to comply with the relevant legislation and failure to comply is a criminal offence.

-- It is important to note that most changes to EU Regulations or UN Security Council Resolutions are automatically effective under the original Order in Council or Ordinance that implemented the Regulation or Resolution in question, without the need for any further domestic legislation.
+- It is important to note that changes to sanctions measures are automatically effective under the 2020 regulations.
 These changes may involve the addition of further prohibitions or, more commonly, the adding or removing of names from lists of designated persons or entities targeted by a particular sanctions regime.
-Therefore in order to be aware of the full scope of sanctions under an EU Regulation or UN Security Council Resolution at a particular time, all amendments made to the Regulation or Resolution in question up to that time must be taken into account.
+It is particularly important to be aware that where a UN list is incorporated into a UK sanctions regime that has been implemented in the Bailiwick under the 2020 regulations, any additions to the UN list are automatically effective domestically.
+Therefore, in order to be aware of the full scope of sanctions under a UK sanctions regime or UN Security Council Resolution at a particular time, all amendments made to the UK sanctions regime or Resolution in question up to that time must be taken into account.

-- Several of the sanctions regimes implemented in Guernsey are subject to reporting obligations.
-These vary depending on the regime in question, but they primarily relate to financial restrictions.
+- Under the Sanctions (Bailiwick of Guernsey) Law, 2018, there are specific reporting obligations applicable to businesses that are subject to the Bailiwick's regime for countering money laundering and terrorist financing.
+Further information is available here: guidance on reporting obligations [262kb].
+In addition, the UK sanctions regimes implemented in the Bailiwick are subject to particular reporting obligations which in some cases are generally applicable.
+These obligations vary depending on the regime in question, but they primarily relate to financial restrictions.
 Details of the applicable reporting obligations are available by following this link.

 - The Bailiwick's position as a leading international financial sector means that financial restrictions are the most likely to be relevant to businesses in this jurisdiction.
 As well as comprehensive prohibitions on dealing with sanctioned countries and their governments, financial restrictions include targeted measures such as asset freezes and prohibitions on providing specific financial services or making funds or other economic resources available to designated individuals or entities.
 Generally speaking, any person who fails to treat as frozen all accounts, funds or economic resources belonging to, owned, held or controlled by a designated person, entity, body or group, or who makes any funds, economic resources (or, in some circumstances, financial or technical assistance) available directly or indirectly to or for the benefit of designated persons, is guilty of an offence unless the transaction in question has been licensed (see section on licences below).